 - Mild to Moderate Support Needs

 Basic Skills Competency Information

 Those who wish to apply for a teaching credential must meet the basic skills competency requirement by demonstrating basic skills proficiency in reading, writing, and math.
-There are several ways to meet the basic skills competency requirement, though the most common method is passing the
+There are several ways to meet the basic skills competency requirement.
+For more information, visit the Basic Skills Requirement webpage.

 The TEACH California website is the California Department of Education's (CDE) primary web effort for recruiting individuals to the teaching profession.
 This website is a resource to help "explain the teacher preparation process, assist prospective teachers in creating their plan to become credentialed teachers, provide relevant content, partner with related public and non-profit entities, and offer links to important resources."
 For more information, visit the